Evercoder/culori/docs/api.md

 -   [Random colors](#random-colors)
 -   [Extending culori](#extending-culori)

+> Note: Doing arithmetics on colors will often result in floating-point values with lots of decimals.
+In the examples below, for brevity, the values are truncated to two decimals, with ellipses (`…`) subsituted for the rest.

 ## Color representation

 Culori does not have a _Color_ class.
 Instead, it uses plain objects to represent colors: